 Don’t leave a margin for error to occur.
 Forgetting to run a backup device has no excuse!
 If you’ve made the mistake of losing large volumes of data or forgot to run your backup rest-assured in knowing, most enterprise-grade backups work to fix the “human error,” by automating the process entirely.

 3. Data & Backups Can Scale

 Having local on-premises backups (accessible faster) works great when paired with storing data in the cloud.
-Many businesses have begun this process, between Microsoft OneDrive (Excel, Word, PowerPoint) Adobe Suite (Acrobat) and customer information, do you really know where all these copies reside?
+Many businesses have begun this process.
+Do you really know where all these copies reside?
 Does your business have a fail-safe strategy in place for fast recovery?

 4. Avoiding the Trial by Fire Mindset

-As you and I both know, the movie was produced but this story highlights one of the MOST common ways a business suffers from not having a backup solution, and a plan to complement it.
-Building a solid strategy should be mission-critical to businesses currently going without.
+This story highlights one of the MOST common ways a business suffers from not having a backup solution.
+Building a solid strategy should be mission-critical to businesses.
 Bring together your solutions arsenal and align your backups, ransomware protection.
-Staying protected from such attacks as ransomware, 24 hours a day, 7 days a week, 365 days a year, can be tough, but making sure your business is prepared, cannot be ignored, learn a better methodology to alerting your staff of backup success, and status.
+Staying protected from such attacks as ransomware 24 hours a day, 7 days a week, 365 days a year can be tough, but making sure your business is prepared cannot be ignored.
+Learn a better methodology to alerting your staff of backup success and status.